EdemGold/Blenderbot-Conversation-Agent/README.md

-# Blender Conversational Agent
+# Blenderbot Conversational Agent
 This is code for a conversational agent built with Facebook's blender model.
-It is pre-trained and available on [Hugging Fcae](https://huggingface.co/transformers/model_doc/blenderbot.html).
+It is pre-trained and available on [Hugging Face](https://huggingface.co/transformers/model_doc/blenderbot.html).

 # Libraries used
 Below are the libraries I used for the project